How To Make Oat Milk

 What Type Of Oats Are Best For Oat Milk?

 When it comes to choosing oats, rolled oats are your best option.
 Quick oats are too processed (which can create more slime) and steel cut oats are not processed enough.
+I describe the different types of oats on my oatmeal recipe.

 But always make sure to buy certified organic, gluten free oats.
 Many commercial oats are processed in facilities that are contaminated by grains such as wheat, barley, or rye.
 And non-organic oats have been tested to have unsafe levels of glyphosate, an herbicide you definitely want to avoid.